Phone (661) 824-4714 x113

 is a full time reserve F-16 pilot for the 302nd Fighter Squadron at

 Luke Air Force Base in Arizona.
 The competition in the league is about

 to increase as the second league team will be announced as soon as contract

 negotiations are completed.

 Significant progress is being made on the Mark 1 X-Racer

 at XCOR Aerospace headquartered in Mojave, California.
 XCOR Aerospace

-is a developer of safe, reliable and reusable rocket engines, rocket
+is a developer of safer, more reliable and reusable rocket engines, rocket

 propulsion systems and rocket powered vehicles.
 The Mark 1 X-Racer development